-- Implement waste service changes including three-bin Food Organics Garden Organics (FOGO) domestic service to 16,500 households, endingcommercial waste service and trialling on-demand Verge Valet bulk waste collection. - Continue to deliver projects within the Reconciliation Action Plan to support one another in achieving greater equality and opportunities for all members of our society. - Beatty Park 2062 develop a long-term approach to preserve and protect the history and heritage of the 1962 grandstand and other major elements of the site.
-Works in 2021/22 include the indoor pool upgrades and elements of the Heritage Grandstand. - Back to Basics budget based on improving our long term, financially sustainable strategic approach to City Assets, increasing renewal of our Parks, Reserves, Buildings and Roads. - · Implementing new Community Engagement Framework. - Planning for public open spaces in Robertson Park, Woodville Reserve, Banks Reserve, Haynes Street Reserve and Britannia Reserve. - Planning and implementation of Precinct Parking Management, Electric Vehicle Parking Bays and Wayfinding plan as elements of our Accessible City Strategy. - Enhancing our customer service and support. - Creating an improved customer experience through improved processes, systems and employee training. - Developing our project management capability to deliver a large increase in our capital works program. - Remaining open, transparent and accountable in our operations and decision making. - Major investment in core community infrastructure. - Our Accessible City Strategy implementation is underway with the key projects this year being the Wayfinding plan implementation, continuation of 40kmp trial and the Main Roads WA urban road initiative improvement trial of mini roundabouts.
+- Implement waste service changes including three-bin Food Organics Garden Organics (FOGO) domestic service to 16,500 households, endingcommercial waste service and trialling on-demand Verge Valet bulk waste collection. - Continue to deliver projects within the Reconciliation Action Plan to support one another in achieving greater equality and opportunities for allmembers of our society. - Beatty Park 2062 develop a long-term approach to preserve and protect the history and heritage of the 1962 grandstand and other major elements of the site. - Improving our long term, financially sustainable strategic approach to City Assets, increasing renewal of our Parks, Reserves, Buildings and Roads. - Implementing new Community Engagement Framework. - Planning for Public Open Spaces in Robertson Park, Woodville Reserve and Banks Reserve. - Development of Britannia Reserve North West and the Haynes Street Reserve. - Planning and implementation of Precinct Parking Management, Electric Vehicle Parking Bays, Wayfinding strategy as elements of our Accessible City Strategy. - Enhancing our customer service and support. - Developing an agile organisation with an enabling culture of service delivery. - Developing our project management capability to deliver a large increase in our capital works program. - Remaining open, transparent and accountable in our operations and decision making.